-Fabio works in the elections field since the beginning of the 90' and from 1997 onwards, he started to work in the field of electoral support at international level.
+Fabio has been working in the elections field since the beginning of the 1990s.
+From 1997 onwards, he has continuously extended his expertise in the field of electoral support at the international level.
 In the period 1997-2004 he held a variety of posts in the field of electoral assistance and observation with the EU, the UN and the OSCE.
-He operated for long term assignments in countries such as Central African Republic, Zimbabwe, West Bank and Gaza, Zambia, Kenya, Nigeria, Haiti, Tanzania, Democratic Republic of Congo Suriname and Indonesia, where among the different senior positions he hold he worked as Senior Election Operations Expert, Training/Reporting Advisor and Coordinator of EU Election Observers.
+He operated for long term assignments in countries such as Central African Republic, Zimbabwe, West Bank and Gaza, Zambia, Kenya, Nigeria, Haiti, Tanzania, Democratic Republic of Congo Suriname and Indonesia where he worked as Senior Election Operations Expert, Training/Reporting Advisor and Coordinator of EU Election Observers, among other senior positions .

-Fabio also developed a deep knowledge in project cycle management, particularly in the Democratic Governance field funded by the European Union gained by working for the European Commission at the level of the Delegation of the EU in Maputo (Mozambique) from 2001 to 2003 and at the EU Headquarters (European Commission, EuropeAid) in Brussels between 2004 and 2006 as Election Specialist.
+Fabio also developed a deep knowledge in project cycle management, particularly in the Democratic Governance field as explicitly shown by his experience working for the European Commission at the level of the Delegation of the EU in Maputo (Mozambique) from 2001 to 2003 and at the EU Headquarters (European Commission, EuropeAid) in Brussels between 2004 and 2006 as Election Specialist.

-From January 2011 to February 2012, he worked as Chief Technical Advisor for the EU funded "Project in Support of the Electoral cycles for the six Portuguese Speaking Countries in Africa (Angola, Cabo Verde, Guinea Bissau, Mozambique, Sao Tome and Principe) and Timor Leste", implemented by UNDP (www.propalop-tl.org).
+From January 2011 to February 2012, he worked as Chief Technical Advisor for the EU funded "Project in Support of the Electoral cycles for the five Portuguese Speaking Countries in Africa (Angola, Cabo Verde, Guinea Bissau, Mozambique, Sao Tome and Principe) and Timor Leste", implemented by UNDP.
 This was the first ever trans-national electoral assistance project that focused exclusively on capacity development.

-Fabio is a BRIDGE ACCREDITING training-facilitator and he is one of the main creator of the training curriculum "Leadership and Conflict Management Skills for Electoral Stakeholders, LEAD" conceived together with the Centre for Creative Leadership.
+Fabio is a BRIDGE accrediting training-facilitator and he is the main creator of the training curriculum "Leadership and Conflict Management Skills for Electoral Stakeholders, LEAD" conceived together with the Centre for Creative Leadership.
 He graduated in Political Science following studies at the University of Florence (Cesare Alfieri) and at the "Universite Libre de Bruxelles" and holds a Master of Arts on Society, Science and Technology after studies at University of Roskilde (Denmark) and University of Oslo (Norway).
-In the last 12 years has authored, coordinated, co-authored and contributed to a series of election-related publications and papers:
+In the last 14 years has authored, coordinated, co-authored and contributed to a series of election-related publications and papers: